markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

   //-list students in database (name, grade, hrteacher, forms )
     //-only list students with forms
-  -allow teacher to view or print any worksheet from the student
+  -allow teacher to view or print any worksheet from the student -when a student is present on a teachers dashboard,
+    -allow them to view dropdowns of the students paperwork sorted by tier -further divided between reading, math, and behavior
   //-implement a new worksheet flow at the top of the page
     //-one row,
       //1. autofill student names from db